 1. Walk the Bermuda Railway

-This is a public walking trail that stretches from St. George Town in the east end of Bermuda, through Pembroke Parish near the City of Hamilton and on toward Somerset Village in the west end.
-It’s a long but very easy walk across the island.
-There’s not a lot of shade on the trail so be sure to bring lots of water and sunscreen.
+This is a public walking and cycling trail that stretches from St. George Town in the east end of Bermuda, through Pembroke Parish near the City of Hamilton and on toward Somerset Village in the west end.
+It’s a long but very easy walk across that hugs the island’s coastline for 18 miles (29 kilometers).
+Some things to keep an eye out for include secluded beaches, and even an old drawbridge.
+There’s not a lot of shade on this route, so be sure to bring lots of water and sunscreen.
 Don’t get burnt like me!